Effective work follows principles which are even more important when working remotely.

 User-behaviour beats technology

-But same as with all technological advances it’s the user behaviour which makes or breaks success.
-During the first weeks of our homeoffice-odyssey I had the impression that the pure number of virtual meetings exploded.
-Sadly most of them were heavily unstructured, badly prepared and by far not efficient enough.
+But same as with all technological advances, it’s the user behaviour which makes or breaks success.
+During the first weeks of our home-office odyssey I had the impression that the pure number of virtual meetings exploded.
+Sadly, most of them were heavily unstructured, badly prepared and by far not efficient enough.
+The tools were not the issue.
+They rarely are.
+It was us trying to behave as if we were still in the same building, just with webcams.

 As you know I give classes at different universities where the radical change to remote learning was quite a challenge.
-Same as with the virtual meetings in the business world, virutal teaching sessions vcan’t be compared to normal classroom situation.
+Same as with the virtual meetings in the business world, virtual teaching sessions can’t be compared to a normal classroom situation.
 The input material needed to be prepared very well and can’t at all be compared to a physical class session.

-The key difference I experienced is that dialogs and verbal communication is much harder.
+The key difference I experienced is that dialogs and verbal communication are much harder.
 In the virtual setup the little nuances and timings of human communication get lost.

 You surely have experienced multiple situations where the participants in a meeting all of a sudden started talking simultaneously and thus nothing got understood.
-This is caused by us not being able to “see” some milliseconds upfront that the other persons is just about to start talking.
-These micro-observations reacting to other people’s facial or body expressions processed in our sub-consciousness make the difference.
-In physical situations where you run a meeting or teach a class, you can moderate and steer conversations much more naturally by eye contact and body-language (Scott-Philipps, 2014, pp. 54).
+This is caused by us not being able to “see” some milliseconds upfront that the other person is just about to start talking.
+These micro-observations reacting to other people’s facial or body expressions processed in our subconsciousness make the difference.
+In physical situations where you run a meeting or teach a class, you can moderate and steer conversations much more naturally by eye contact and body language (Scott-Philipps, 2014, pp. 54).

 So lesson #1 is clearly “Preparation, preparation, preparation!”
 Preparation is always important for being effective, but I feel it is absolutely inevitable for any effective group work in a remote situation.